The home of John Ruskin on the Shores of Coniston Water

-Surrounded by 250 acres of land, divided into eight unique gardens, the more energetic folk can climb to the heights of Crag head, gaining an impressive view once at the top, or potter through the native plants, flowers, herbs, or stroll through the lakeside meadow.
+Brantwood is surrounded by 250 acres of land, divided into eight unique gardens; the more energetic folk can climb to the heights of Crag head.
+You can gain an impressive view from the top.
+Many come to explore the trails, finding native plants, flowers, herbs and lakeside meadows.

 Ruskin soon became Britain’s leading authority in Art and Architecture, producing writings and books on this topic, including The Stones of Venice, which contained the first principles of architectural conservation.
 In the early 1850’s Ruskin became friendly with a group of young artists, the Pre- Raphelite circle and went on to be a champion for the movement.
 Inspiring people like Gandhi and Tolstoy with his views on the distinction between labour, craftsmanship and social justice around work conditions.